 - Tell a story.
 While many types of stories are impactful, hero stories are particularly so.
 Create a video of a customer overcoming something as a result of your product.
 Harvard researchers found that people release endorphins (happy hormones) when we see a “hero story”.
 This generates good feelings about your brand.

 - Get the right equipment.
 You may be able to take some videos on your iPhone.
-But to pick up sound, need an external mic.
+But to pick up sound, it needs an external mic.
 You need proper lighting.
 Editing software gets you to a finished product.

 - Align the video with the platform.
 Different platforms display videos in different ways.
 If the video will display with black on the sides, you may need to edit it.
 Or shoot it in landscape or portrait from the start to match the platform.